tinic/NitrogenGenerator/README.md

 2. Hold the output solenoid (NitrogenSolenoid1) closed until the pressure of the filtering section (AirPressure1) reaches 75psi.
 This makes sure that we have maximum nitrogen concentration before nitrogen goes into the holding tank.
 3. When the holding tank side / output side reaches 100psi (NitrogenPressure1) close both solenoids and go back to step 1.

-Some timers (5-10s) are used to stagger the activation of the solenoids (hysteresis) to avoid ocillations and feedback loops.
+Some timers (5-10s) are used to stagger the activation of the solenoids (hysteresis) to avoid oscillations and feedback loops.

 Additionally the controller will monitor the following conditions:

 - If the input pressure (AirPressure1) drops below 75psi at any point, both solenoids always stay closed.
 This is to prevent backfeeding and nitrogen loss in the holding tank.
-- If the input pressure (AirPressure1) increases beyond 120psi at any point, both solendoids stay closed.
-To high of pressure can destroy the membrane.
+- If the input pressure (AirPressure1) increases beyond 120psi at any point, both solenoids stay closed.
+Too high of pressure can destroy the membrane.
-- If the input and output pressures are out of range (<0 or >150psi) (AirPressure1 and NitrogenPressure1), both solendoids stay closed.
+- If the input and output pressures are out of range (<0 or >150psi) (AirPressure1 and NitrogenPressure1), both solenoids stay closed.
 This could happen when one of the pressure sensors fail.

 ### Procedure to adjust input and output needle valves

 #### Preparation

-1. The input needle valve should be adjusted so that suddendly feeding 100psi through it does not cause a "loud bang".
+1. The input needle valve should be adjusted so that suddenly feeding 100psi through it does not cause a "loud bang".
 Rather it should feel like 5-10 psi coming out of a compressor.
 Rig something up and adjust that valve before you put the entire system together.
 2. To test the entire system for leaks initially set the output needle valve to fully closed.

 #### Final procedure